-Sleep has such a profound effect upon performance and health because of the wide number of vital processes that are dependent upon it.
-When we sleep the body in effect carries out housekeeping duties; processes that help you deal with physical and mental stress, information processing and memory formation, repair and restoration of tissues
+Sleep has such a profound effect on performance and health because of the vast number of vital processes that are dependent upon it.
+When we sleep the body, in fact, carries out housekeeping duties; methods that help you deal with physical and mental stress, information processing and memory formation, repair and restoration of tissues

-Cues such as falling temperature and light levels are picked up by the sensory nervous system and relayed to the brain which kicks off the production of a hormone melatonin, the trigger for sleep and everything that goes with it, and as such a very important player in your health.
+Cues such as falling temperature and light levels are picked up by the sensory nervous system and relayed to the brain which kicks off the production of hormone melatonin, the trigger for sleep and everything that goes with it, and as such a critical player in your health.

-Once sleep has been initiated the brain goes through a series of cycles which appear to be the crux of issue, indeed it has been suggested that it is not duration that counts, but rather the number and completeness of cycles you go through.
+Once sleep has been initiated the brain goes through a series of cycles which appear to be the crux of the issue, indeed it has been suggested that it is not duration that counts, but rather the number and completeness of cycles you go through.

 This cycle is repeated, usually from about 4-6 times in an 8 hour sleep period.
-So sleep quality is defined by the cycle but how many is enough?
+So sleep quality defined by the cycle but how many is enough?

 Training and Recovery, the Impact of Sleep

-Sleep triggers the rage of a production of hormones, this hormonal milieu includes hormones like growth hormone and testosterone that are responsible for the repair and regeneration of tissues intrinsically involved in physical performance, and research shows that lack of sleep quickly impacts upon all sorts of physical tasks, with research covering weighlifters, cyclists, runners and so on.
+Sleep triggers the rage of a production of hormones, this hormonal milieu includes hormones like growth hormone and testosterone that are responsible for the repair and regeneration of tissues intrinsically involved in physical performance, and research shows that lack of sleep quickly impacts upon all sorts of physical tasks, with research covering weightlifters, cyclists, runners and so on.

-The impact is two-fold, over the short term sleep issues have a massive negative effect upon the nervous system reducing strength endurance, concentration and co-ordination - all vital for sports and training.
+The impact is two-fold, over the short term sleep issues have a massively adverse effect upon the nervous system reducing strength endurance, concentration, and coordination - all vital for sports and training.

-Over the longer term disruptions in hormone output will effect the body’s ability to recover the tissues such as muscle as well as impairing carbohydrate storage efficiency and reducing immune competence.
+Over the longer term disruptions in hormone output will affect the body’s ability to recover the tissues such as muscle as well as impairing carbohydrate storage efficiency and reducing immune competence.